-- The right to deduct VAT is intended for taxable persons carrying out taxable supply transactions. - Also gives the right to deduct VAT (31 of the Finance Act for 2017): - export transactions - transactions for the supply of goods and services to an exempt sector or benefiting from the tax-free purchase regime - transactions of sales of exempt products and services which prices or margins are regulated.
+- The right to deduct VAT is intended for taxable persons carrying out taxable supply transactions. - It is also intended for (Article 32 of the CTCA): - export transactions - transactions for the supply of goods and services to an exempt sector or benefiting from the taxfree purchase regime - transactions of sales of exempt products and services whose prices or margins are regulated.